 The secret to making a larger than mat Mickey Mouse DIY is cutting the large pieces into pieces that will fit on a 12×12 or 12×24 inch mat and then taping them together.
 Some of the smaller layers will cut out fine, but the shadow layer and some of the bigger pieces will need to be sliced to fit on a mat.

 I had purchased the Mickey and Friends cartridge years ago, so I had all of these SVG file images.
-You might be able to purchase them separately in Cricut Design Space itself.
+You might be able to purchase them separately in Cricut Access itself or on Etsy.
 Search Mickey Mouse in the images search bar.

 They’ve added and deleted a few of their Disney images, so I can’t guarantee these specific ones will be on there.
 But make sure to check Etsy out!
 I’m sure they have a ton of different ones to choose from.

-But the good news is that you can use these steps on any image you have!
+But the good news is that you can use these steps on any layered image you have!

 As I mentioned above, make sure to watch my full video tutorial with a detailed walkthrough of CDS below.